A family for vulnerable Bolivian children

 Connection to the community

-NPH Bolivia is fortunate to be near the community of Portachuelo, where our secondary children attend the local school and church.
-We are proud to have 16 university students who live in Santa Cruz and return to NPH on the weekends and during their holidays.
+NPH Bolivia is fortunate to be near the community of Portachuelo, where the children attend the local secondary school.
+We are proud to have 14 university students who live in Santa Cruz and return to NPH on the weekends and during their holidays.
+Our on-site primary school provides a quality education to students from NPH and nearby communities.

 The quest for sustainability

 Because this is the newest NPH centre, the family is still working on many projects.
 One goal is to reach sustainable agriculture and animal production.
-This would make NPH more independent of high food prices.
-Programmes like this also allow youths to get involved in planning and production.
+This would make NPH Bolivia more independent of high food prices.
+Programmes like this also allow young people to get involved in planning and production.